InfinetyEs/Nova-Filemanager/docs/2.1/installation.md

     | Filemanager default order direction
     |--------------------------------------------------------------------------
     | This will set the default order direction of the files and folders.
-    | You can use asc or desc.
+    | You can use mime, name or size.
 Default to asc
      */
     'direction' => env('FILEMANAGER_DIRECTION', 'asc'),